What is the importance of ketones? Well, our bodies run mainly on sugar also known as glucose.

 And the most severe effects of DKA are:

-Therefore, it is vital to treat your ketones or prevent them from getting high in the first place.
+Therefore, it is vital to treat our ketones or prevent them from getting high in the first place.

-Surely, after knowing about the importance of managing your ketone levels, you must be wondering if there are ways to prevent this.
-Well, the key to preventing high levels of ketone is to have careful management of your diabetes.
+Is there any way to prevent this?
+Well, the key to preventing high levels of ketones is to have careful management of our condition.

-Managing the insulin dosage and your carb intake is crucial for managing diabetes.
-Make sure to consult a registered dietitian in case you need help to control your diet.
+Managing the insulin dosage and our carb intake is crucial for managing the disease.
+We should consult a registered dietitian in case we need help to control our diet.

-Your physician will tell you how frequently you will need to check the blood glucose levels.
+Our physician will tell us how frequently we will need to check the blood glucose levels.
 However, usually, this is from 4 to 6 times on a daily basis.

-Also, you need to check your blood glucose levels more often in these cases:
+Also, we need to check our blood glucose levels more often in these cases: